vbelus/passing-array-cpp-python/python2/simple_example/README.md

 ## You will need
-The library boost python, and you'll need to change`LIBRARIES` and `INCLUDES` in the makefile to match your boost local path
+The library boost python, and you'll need to change`LIBRARIES` and `INCLUDES` in the makefile to match your boost local path (On UiO computers, boost is preinstalled, type `module load python/anaconda` in terminal and it will work as it is)

 ## Test it
 - After you have changed the makefile, open a terminal in its directory and type `make`